thuzarwin/open-data-sprints/docs/project-training.rst

 - Provide a "one stop shop" for users to access training materials
 - Updated training materials
-- Develop a "library" for all users ranging from Data Liaisons to curious Open Data city employees
+- Develop a "library" for Data Liaisons and City Employees who will or are working with Socrata's Open Data Portal
 - Provide Data Liaisons and city employees 2 custom courses of their choosing developed by Socrata
 - Develop training materials for the following courses which Data Liasons have requested:
 	- Data Set Update
 	- Meta data Update
 	- Perspectives